dibaliqaja/dibaliqaja/README.md

 **Glad to see you here!** :star_struck:

-<b>I'm Software Engineer</b>, from Indonesia 🇮🇩, I'm a person with strong passion to learn new things 🧗‍♂️.
-Currently, I'm interested and learning about Software Development.
+<b>I'm Software Engineer</b>, from Indonesia 🇮🇩, a person with strong passion to learn new things 🧗‍♂️.
+Currently, interested and learning about Software Development.
 Experienced for approximately more 2 year and always try to continue to improve my skills.
 And I love being a Software Engineer 👨‍💻.
 The green dots on my [**GitHub**](https://github.com/dibaliqaja?tab=repositories) represent my journey :running_man:

 - 🧠 Growth and beginner's mindset also curiousity
 - 🌱 I’m currently learning about Software Development